 16.12 A single attack against more than one defending hex may create two or more breakthrough hexes.

 16.13 Breakthroughs are created only as a result of attacks during the regular combat phase.
 Breakthroughs may not be created during overruns or by exploitation attacks.
 Breakthroughs and exploitation may be prohibited due to certain weather effects (34.2), supply problems (30.522B), or army oil effects (33.61C).

 16.14 BREAKTHROUGHS AGAINST UNDEFENDED HEXES: Break-through and exploitation may occur without a defending ground unit being eliminated from the breakthrough hex only as a result of a seaborne invasion of a hex by more than one armor unit.
 One armor unit is required to “attack” and occupy the undefended hex to create a breakthrough.
 Armor units held in reserve during the invasion may then exploit from the breakthrough hex.
 This procedure is permitted even if the invasion hex was under friendly control, and even if enemy units were adjacent to the hex.
 Breakthroughs against undefended hexes are otherwise prohibited.

-16.15 SEABORNE INVASIONS: The CTL of armor units exploiting from a breakthrough created by a seaborne invasion is reduced by one during the attacker’s exploitation.
-This CTL reduction applies whether the seaborne invasion was conducted against an occupied or unoccupied hex.
+16.15 SEABORNE INVASIONS: The CTL of armor units exploiting from a breakthrough created by a seaborne invasion is reduced by one during the attacker's exploitation.
+This CTL reduction applies to all armor exploiting from the invasion hex, including armor associated with a land attack by units adjacent to the invasion hex, and applies whether the seaborne invasion was conducted against an occupied or unoccupied hex (21.5183).